edisooon/CrazyArcade/CrazyArcade/readme.txt

 Known Bugs:
 	-Bomb explosions will persist in between level transitions.
-	-Entities will clip through the door sprite instead of being in front of or behind it -The pirate sprite clips out of its entity, leaving harsh edges
+	-The pirate sprite clips out of its entity, leaving harsh edges

 Tools Used: